 A maximum of 1,000 participants can join a conference call.
 Our large meeting services allow up to 5,000 participants.
 For more information, contact the large meeting services team.

-Each conference call can only be six hours long with an unlimited number of calls allowed.
+Each conference call can last up to six hours with an unlimited number of calls allowed.

 FreeConferenceCall.com is a global service that can be used around the world.
-For a list of international dial-in numbers, click View List on your Account Info page.
-We have in-country dial-in numbers in 64 countries and counting.
+For a list of international dial-in numbers, click View list on your Account Info page.
+We have in-country dial-in numbers in 69 countries and counting.

 Yes, you can use any in-country dial-in number.
 All dial-in numbers can be called from anywhere in the world.